Before you install...

 Virtual Container environments

-Installation of Tableau Server in virtual container environments such as Docker have not been tested and are not supported.
-Tableau Server on Linux will not function as expected if installed in these environments.
+Previous versions of Tableau Server on Linux and unsupported configutations have not been tested and are not supported in virtual container environments such as Docker.
+In these cases, Tableau Server on Linux will not function as expected if installed in these environments.

 Tableau Server requires